sdiehl/wiwinwlh/tutorial.md

 ![](img/threadscope.png)

-See Simon Marlows's *Parallel and Concurrent Programming in Haskell* for a detailed guide on interpeting and profiling using Threascope.
+See Simon Marlows's *Parallel and Concurrent Programming in Haskell* for a detailed guide on interpreting and profiling using Threadscope.

 Strategies
 ----------